mjmdavis/mjmdavis.github.io/_posts/2017-06-10-The-problem-with-maps-readme.markdown

 Despite getting about 5k views during the AB test, I was unable to get a clear result.

+I was attempting to 'give a man a net' instead of 'give a man a fish'.
+I want to arm people with some tools they can use to better understand how a map can distort shape and area.
+It is up to the reader to decide which map projection they want to use to visualise x,y or z.
+I hope, however, to enable them to make a more informed decision than they would otherwise.

+### The World
+Here I start off slowly, reminding the reader of some of the basics and introducing them to the idea of interactivity.
+The limitations of the Orthographic projection are highlighted along with the limitations of an interactive Orthographic projection with rotation.

+### Mercator Map
+The first 'real' projection that the user sees is the Mercator projections.
+We discuss some of the advantages and disadvantages of the Mercator projection.
+The reader is encouraged to use the side by side 'globe' and Mercator map to get an idea of the distortion.
+Visual encodings in the form of the area of countries are less effective due to the reader's familiarity with seeing the world in this way.
+The map of the right seems normal but is apparently wrong when compared to the one on the left.

+### (Not) Tissot's indicatrix
+Here the reader is presented with the same two maps as in the previous section with the addition of a new, less familiar visual encoding.
+The reader is suddenly able to reason about the distortion in a different way when presented with a map covered with the familiar circle of equal area.
+On the left, the circles all appear to be the same size, on the right, they are distorted.

+### Distortion
+Here the reader gains some impression of how the Mercator projections came to be.
+The reader is also more generally familiarized with the concept that any 2D map of the globe is inherently distorted.
+Visual encodings in the form of circles of equal area accompany a progression of projections.

+A new visual encoding is introduced in the form of familiar everyday objects.
+Cars.
+Two Google maps are presented that illustrate the distortion of the Mercator projection as the apparent size of cars at different latitudes on the earth.

+### TL;DR.
+A simple statement.
+Two dimensional World Maps are inherently  distorted.

+### Playing with Projections
+Now that the reader is somewhat more familiar with the problem, the hand holding stops.
+They are introduced to two novel visual encodings that they can use to explore map distortion.

+The first has already been seen.
+The circles illustrate preservation of area and independent scaling in the longitudianl and latitudianl directions.
+Good for evaluating whether a projection does a good job of preserving area.

+The second encoding is made up of triangles of approximately equal area.
+These illustrate scaling but also the preservation of straight lines.
+Preservation of direction.
+Lines which are straight on the globe are no longer straight on the 2D map.

+### Your turn
+Finally, the reader is invited to play with the tool and adjust the settings to make his own evaluations of a selection of projections.

 ## Feedback
 ### Mr. J
 * Make the beginning of the blog post more interesting.
 It's currently a bit dry.